|Virginia Board of Counseling|

 You can use the DEA website to enter your zip code to find a local collection site.

 Information regarding the Qualified Mental Health Professional (QMHP) registration can be found on the QMHP Information Page

 Information regarding the Registered Peer Recovery Specialists (RPRS) registration can be found on the RPRS Information Page

 The Board recently updated its forms and applications for LPC, LMFT, LSATP, CSAC, CSAC-A and CRP.
 Applicants can continue to use the old forms and applications until July 31, 2018.
 After August 1, 2018, the Board will only accept the new forms and applications.
 Forms that were previously signed by the supervisor or by a school official can still be considered past the 8/1/2018 date.

 2018 QMHP Information Session

-The Board will host a Qualified Mental Health Professional (QMHP) Information Session on October 11, 2018 at 2:00 p.m. at the Perimeter Center, 2nd Floor, 9960 Mayland Drive, Richmond, VA 23233.
+The Board will host a Qualified Mental Health Professional (QMHP) Information Session on November 27, 2018 from 10:00 a.m. to 12:00 p.m. at the Perimeter Center, 2nd Floor, 9960 Mayland Drive, Richmond, VA 23233.
 This information session will allow an opportunity to explain the registration requirements for QMHPs and answer any questions.
 This session is most applicable to agency representatives.
 Attendance will be limited to the first 150 registrations.
 Please click here to register.

 Opioid Addiction Crisis Declared a Public Health Emergency in Virginia